sdace9719/chain-reaction/README.md

 - Player 1's atoms are shown in red
 - Player 2's atoms are shown in blue
 - The current player's turn is displayed at the top of the screen
 - The number in each cell represents the number of atoms

+## Training

+Please refer Benchmark.md for training outcomes.